 Rev. Francis M. Craft Papers, Series 1.
 Focuses primarily on Father Craft’s ministry and chaplaincy in North and South Dakota and in Cuba during the Spanish American War.
-In the Dakotas, Craft served as an itinerant missionary to the Pine Ridge, Rosebud, and Standing Rock Indian reservations and to the Congregation of American Sisters, a community of Dakota-Lakota women religious who established a mission on the Fort Berthold Indian Reservation.
+In the Dakotas, Craft served as an itinerant missionary to the Pine Ridge, Rosebud, and Standing Rock Indian agencies and to the Congregation of American Sisters, a community of Dakota - Lakota women religious who established a mission on the Fort Berthold Indian Reservation.
 In Cuba, he served with the four remaining American Sisters, who administered a U.S. hospital in Havana.
+Included are letters by:

 The map folder contains three undated handwritten maps with extensive notations that detail the 1890 Wounded Knee massacre, Pine Ridge Indian Reservation, South Dakota.
 It is believed that Craft drew the maps from memory while recovering from his wounds the following year.